timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

-# How to set up a Prometheus endpoint for a Timescale Cloud database
+# How to set up a Prometheus endpoint for a managed service for TimescaleDB database

-You can get more insights into the performance of your Timescale Cloud database by monitoring it using [Prometheus][get-prometheus], a popular open-source metrics-based systems monitoring solution.
-This tutorial will take you through setting up a Prometheus endpoint for a database running in [Timescale Cloud][timescale-cloud].
-To create a monitoring system to ingest and analyze Prometheus metrics from your Timescale Cloud instance, you can use [Promscale][promscale]!
+You can get more insights into the performance of your managed service for TimescaleDB database by monitoring it using [Prometheus][get-prometheus], a popular open-source metrics-based systems monitoring solution.
+This tutorial will take you through setting up a Prometheus endpoint for a database running in a [managed service for TimescaleDB][timescale-mst].
+To create a monitoring system to ingest and analyze Prometheus metrics from your managed service for TimescaleDB instance, you can use [Promscale][promscale]!

 This will expose metrics from the [node_exporter][node-exporter-metrics] as well as [pg_stats][pg-stats-metrics] metrics.

-### Prerequisites
+## Prerequisites
-In order to proceed with this tutorial, you will need a Timescale Cloud database.
+In order to proceed with this tutorial, you will need a managed service for TimescaleDB database.
 To create one, see these instructions for how to
-[get started with Timescale Cloud][timescale-cloud-get-started]
+[get started with managed service for TimescaleDB][timescale-mst-get-started]

-### Step 1: Enable Prometheus service integration
+## Step 1: Enable Prometheus service integration

 In the navigation bar, select 'Service Integrations'.
 Navigate to the service integrations, pictured below.